 The Collector enables the policy to interact with different types of environments conveniently.
-In short, Collector has two main methods:

-- collect (): let the policy perform (at least) a specified number of step n_step or episode n_episode and store the data in the replay buffer; - sample(): sample a data batch from replay buffer; it will call process_fn() before returning the final batch data.
+Collector has one main method collect(): it let the policy perform (at least) a specified number of step n_step or episode $n_episode$ and store the data in the replay buffer.

 Why do we mention at least here?
-For a single environment, the collector will finish exactly n_step or n_episode.
-However, for multiple environments, we could not directly store the collected data into the replay buffer, since it breaks the principle of storing data chronologically.
+For multiple environments, we could not directly store the collected data into the replay buffer, since it breaks the principle of storing data chronologically.